alan-turing-institute/data-safe-haven/docs/deployment/security_checklist.md

 ## 1. Multifactor authentication and password strength

-### We claim:

-- Users are required to authenticate with Multi-factor Authentication (MFA) in order to access the secure analysis environment.
-- Passwords are strong

-### Which means:
+### Turing configuration setting:

 - Users must set up MFA before accessing the secure analysis environment.
 - Users cannot access the environment without MFA.
 - Users are required/advised to create passwords of a certain strength.

+### Implication:

+- Users are required to authenticate with Multi-factor Authentication (MFA) in order to access the secure analysis environment.
+- Passwords are strong

 ### Verify by: